MuhanadAtef/file-sharing-distributed-system/README.md

 ### Data Keepers Status Tracking

-- [Publisher - Subscriber](https://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/patterns/pubsub.html) messaging pattern is used to implement this function.
+- [Publisher - Subscriber](https://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/patterns/pubsub.html) messaging pattern is used to implement this functionality.
 Every 1 second, each data keeper node sends an online status confirmation message to the master tracker node.
 The master tracker node then update the look-up table mentioned above.
 If one of the data keeper nodes are down it will change the corresponding cell in the respective look-up table.

 ### Master Tracker